Argonne National Laboratory and Constellation sign long-term agreement to develop carbon-free power generation technologies

 Energy generation and use in the U.S. is undergoing a rapid transformation in response to concerns about climate change.
 Carbon-free energy sources, such as wind, solar and nuclear power, are being pursued to reduce carbon emissions and improve the resiliency of power generation under extreme weather events caused by a warming planet.
 In September 2022, the U.S. Department of Energy’s Argonne National Laboratory launched a long-term agreement with Constellation to evaluate trends in the country’s energy system and develop technologies for more efficient, carbon-free power generation.

-Constellation’s generation fleet powers approximately 20 million homes.
+Constellation’s generation fleet has the capacity to power approximately 20 million homes.
 Its retail business serves two million residential, public sector and business customers, including three-fourths of the Fortune 100.
 The Cooperative Research and Development Agreement between Constellation and Argonne will support various projects through October 2028.

 “We want to help the nation solve problems associated with climate change, but we can’t do that without industry.” — Mark Petri, Grid Security and Resilience lead, Argonne